Skip to main content

 Does a DBA Provide Any Legal Protections?

 If you want to protect your personal assets from business liability, consider creating a limited liability company (LLC).
 An LLC is an excellent legal structure for most new businesses.
-It is simpler and more flexible than a corporation but still offers liability protection.
+It is simpler and more flexible than a corporation but offers liability protection.
 However, incorporation might be necessary if you have many investors or plan to offer stock options to your employees.

-Step 1: Check Your Name's Availability and Follow Naming Rules
+Check Your Name's Availability and Follow Naming Rules

-Next, you should do a simple internet screening search to see if a competitor uses the same or a similar name.
-Another essential precaution to take is to search the United States Patent and Trademark Office's (USPTO's) trademark database.
+• Search the United States Patent and Trademark Office's (USPTO's) trademark database.
 This is a vital step to ensure that your name does not infringe on another company's trademark rights.

 Your trade name application can get denied if the name is the same as another business registered in your county.
 So, the best policy is to make sure your business name is available to avoid the delays a denial will cause.